 Posters & record sleeves: 1989-90

 Once I left university it seemed to make sense to start a graphic design company.
 I set up shop with a Compaq 386 PC and a colour cartridge photocopier in a room above Fini Tribe’s recording studio under the name Funny Man.
 Amanda and Neil loyally accompanied me at first but pretty soon I was on my own with an onerous photocopier contract and a few leftfield clients from the world of clubs and music.

 I had no idea what I was doing and even if I had there was very little market for it in Edinburgh but it was a steep learning curve and more valuable experience was gained.

 Once again I had absolutely no idea what I was doing but leapt into the fray with gay abandon.
-There were a few car crashes but some interesting stuff began to emerge and slowly I got my head around working in full colour.
+There were a few car crashes but also some bullseyes began to emerge and slowly I got my head around working in full colour.